grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Aye Boss."
 Shakes reached down and pulled up on the heavy red lever at his feet.
 The _Gnat's_ compressed air reserves blew past him in the boat's narrow pipes with a whistling hiss.
 Water burbled heavily out from the ballast tanks into the surrounding ocean.
 The Gnat started upwards --- slowly for a second --- and then a moment later gaining speed.
 "Hang on to something Hemi!"

-Hemi could feel his stomach dropping and grabbed one of the freezing pipes that ran along the hull next to him.
+As his stomach dropped, Hemi grabbed one of the freezing pipes that ran along the hull next to him.
 He gripped the pipe with his hard fists, his knuckles whitening through his cracked skin.
 The pipe was so cold the moisture of his palms froze and his skin stuck to the metal.

 Hemi had ridden upwards on submarine ballast blows hundreds of times, but the tiny _Gnat_ was a different experience from a big cargo sub like the _Prospect_.
 In the _Prospect_ it was a dramatic but graceful maneuver, with the power and dynamism of a calving glacier.
 The _Gnat_ was another matter entirely.
 More like a bird of prey diving on a small sparrow.
 The whole boat shook with the strain of it, the hull made sounds like it was cracking apart --- and it was by no means clear to Hemi that it was not.
 When the bow popped through the surface a second later, the boat came down hard and Hemi was forced to rip one hand from the pipe and throw it up to keep his head from being driven up into the escape trunk lever.